30 Ways to Make Your Guest Room More Welcoming and Luxurious

 - 22 - Alarm Clock - I have this one in my own bedroom and love it - it has a cool sunrise effect that gently wakes you up and you can turn off the display so that the room can stay dark at night

-- 23 - USB outlet - give them a place to charge their devices
+- 23 - USB outlet or wireless charger - give them a place to charge their devices

 - 24 - Empty hangers + closet space - give them as much space as possible to hang their clothes